 The Cherokee County School District is celebrating National School Breakfast Week (March 5-9) with special menus and activities to encourage more children to enjoy a healthy breakfast!

 The School Breakfast Program currently serves more than 14 million students every day nationwide, according to the U.S. Department of Agriculture, and 6,000 of those breakfasts are served every day in CCSD schools.

-“A healthy breakfast at the start of the day is one way to ensure students are getting the best education they can,” said Tina Farmer, CCSD School Nutrition Director.
-“National School Breakfast Week helps us educate parents and students about all the healthy and appealing choices we offer.”
+“A healthy breakfast at the start of the day is one way to ensure students are getting the best education possible,” CCSD Director of School Nutrition Tina Farmer said.
+“National School Breakfast Week helps us educate parents and students about all the healthy, great tasting, and appealing choices we offer.”

-The School District serves more than 6,000 breakfast meals daily through the federally funded School Breakfast Program.
-School nutrition professionals prepare breakfast and lunches every day that meet federal nutrition standards – limiting fat, calories and sodium – and encourage students to choose from the fruits, vegetables and whole grains offered with school meals.
+School nutrition professionals prepare breakfast and lunches every day that meet federal nutrition standards – limiting fat, calories and sodium – while encouraging students to choose from the fruits, vegetables and whole grains offered with school meals.